Sigvah/DAT250_experiments/expass3.md

 { "_id" : "Busby Bee", "value" : 50 }
 { "_id" : "Don Quis", "value" : 75 }

 Super simple, changed the first example to only give the value of chocolates.
-Could be usefull for targeting customer with adds, adjust prices and adjust placement in store to give a few examples.
+Could be useful for targeting customer with ads, adjust prices and adjust placement in store to give a few examples.

+Pending issue.
+Did not manage to verify mongodb, as I am not used to docker and searching for help yielded no results (probably because docker vailidates implicitly).